pepperpepperpepper/OpenDroidPDF/plan.md

 - Annotation tools + flows: tool state, undo/redo, dialogs/widgets (`AnnotationController`, `DrawingController`, widget/signature controllers).
 - Export/share: save/print/share prompts and actions (`ExportController`).
 - Permissions: storage/runtime permissions and rationales (`StoragePermissionHelper`).
-- Preferences: scoped settings access + migrations (`PreferencesRepository`).
+- Preferences: scoped settings access + migrations (`PreferencesCoordinator` + `*PrefsStore` interfaces).
 - Services/wiring: `ActivityComposition` wires activity-scoped controllers/adapters and `AppServices` provides app-scoped stores/services; no generic “misc helper” buckets.

 Dependency rules (enforced)
 - Directional only: Activity → controllers/services → views/core.
 Views must not reach into Activity.
 - No cycles between controllers; ownership is singular (each concept has one home in the taxonomy above).
-- Shared prefs/files accessed only through `PreferencesRepository` with documented migrations.
+- Shared prefs/files accessed only through the preferences owner (`PreferencesCoordinator` + stores) with documented migrations.
 - Scoped object lifetime:
   - App-scope: navigation, permissions, global prefs, recent files index.
   - Document-scope: document session, annotation session, search session, layout profile, page cache.
   - View-scope: gesture state, transient UI bridges.
 - The service locator may provide factories, but must not become an ambient global:
   - No `AppServices.get()` calls from low-level views/core (wire dependencies at composition boundaries).
-  - Document-scope objects are created by a document composition root (your `ReaderComposition`) and passed down.
+  - Document-scope objects are created by `ReaderComposition` and passed down.

 ==========================================================
 Word Documents Track (.doc/.docx) — “Import as PDF”
 ==========================================================

 Goal
-Support opening `.docx` / `.doc` by converting them to PDF and then using the *existing* PDF pipeline (render/search/annotations/export).
+Support opening `.docx` / `.doc` by converting them to PDF and then using the existing PDF pipeline (render/search/annotations/export).
 This is explicitly “view/annotate the imported PDF”, not “edit the Word document”.

-Why this approach
+Why this approach (best fit for ONE OWNER + F-Droid)
-- It preserves the ONE OWNER rule: MuPDF-facing behavior remains owned by `platform/common/pp_core.*`.
+- MuPDF-facing behavior remains owned by `platform/common/pp_core.*`; Word conversion stays outside `pp_core`.
-- It avoids shipping a giant conversion engine inside the app (especially on Android/F-Droid).
+- Conversion engines are large/complex; on Android (esp.
+F-Droid) we ship a guided flow first.
-- It gives users a predictable artifact to share: “Export annotated PDF”.
+- The user share artifact is consistent: “Export annotated PDF”.

 Decisions (locked in)
 - Word docs are not opened natively; they are imported/converted to PDF first.
-- Word docs behave like non-writable docs:
+- Imported Word docs behave like non-writable docs:
   - “Save into original” is not offered.
-  - Annotations are stored in sidecar (keyed by the source doc’s identity) and shared via export.
+  - Annotations are stored in sidecar (keyed by the source Word doc’s identity) and shared via export.
 - Conversion is a platform-level pre-processing step (UI/controller ownership), not a `pp_core` feature:
-  - `pp_core` owns rendering/search/annotations *of the converted PDF*, and stays converter-agnostic.
+  - `pp_core` owns rendering/search/annotations of the converted PDF, and stays converter-agnostic.

+Critical implementation invariant (prevents UI/Save regressions)
+- The reader session for an imported Word doc must carry:
+  - the source Word URI/path (for reopen),
+  - the source Word `docId` (sha256 of bytes; canonical identity for sidecar/recents/viewport),
+  - the derived PDF URI/path (cache artifact for rendering),
+  - an “origin = Word” flag (so UI gating doesn’t accidentally treat the cached PDF as a normal writable PDF).

 UX rules
 - When a user opens a Word doc: